conwetlab/ckanext-oauth2/README.md

 The OAuth2 extension allows site visitors to login through an OAuth2 server.

-NOTE: This extension requires ckan version 1.7 or higher.
+NOTE: This extension has been tested in ckan 2.2.
+It may not work in other versions.

 Activating and Installing